Judges 4

 “However, Sisera had fled away on foot to the tent of Jael, the wife of Heber the Kenite; for there was peace between Jabin, king of Hazor and the house of Heber the Kenite.
 And Jael went out to meet Sisera, and said to him, ‘Turn aside, my lord, turn aside to me; do not fear.’
 And when he had turned aside with her into the tent, she covered him with a blanket.

-Then he said to her, ‘Please give me a little water to drink, for I am thirsty.’
+Then he said to Deborah, ‘Please give me a little water to drink, for I am thirsty.’
 So she opened a jug of milk, gave him a drink, and covered him.
 And he said to her, ‘Stand at the door of the tent, and if any man comes and inquires of you, and says, “Is there any man here?” you shall say, “No.”

-Then Jael, Heber’s wife, took a tent peg and took a hammer in her hand, and went softly to him and drove the peg into his temple, and it went down into the ground; for he was fast asleep and weary.
+Then Jael, Heber’s wife, took a tent peg and a hammer in her hand, and went softly to him and drove the peg into his temple, which went down into the ground; for he was fast asleep and weary.
 So he died.
 And then, as Barak pursued Sisera, Jael came out to meet him, and said to him, ‘Come, I will show you the man whom you seek.’
 And when he went into her tent, there lay Sisera, dead with the peg in his temple.”

 Sisera Had Fled Away on Foot to the Tent of Jael: